Skip to Main Content

 How the Delta Gold card compares to other travel rewards cards

-The Delta SkyMiles Gold American Express Card has plenty of perks for individuals looking for an entry point into co-branded airline credit cards and offers ample opportunity to recoup the value of the $99 annual fee.
-However, the value of these benefits is not the same to every consumer.
-If you are a loyal Delta flyer that values free checked bags and earning rewards while dining or at the grocery store, this is a great card for you.
-If you’re a frequent traveler that doesn’t mind splurging on a higher annual fee to gain access to more premium benefits, it may be best to look elsewhere.
+The Delta SkyMiles Gold American Express Card has plenty of perks for individuals looking for an entry point into co-branded airline credit cards and offers ample opportunity to offset the annual fee.
+However, if you’re a frequent traveler who doesn’t mind splurging on a higher annual fee to enjoy more premium benefits, another travel card might be ideal.

 Image of Delta SkyMiles® Gold American Express Card